 How Republicans have reacted so far to Trump's dinner with white nationalist Nick Fuentes

-Some Republicans have condemned former President Donald Trump's recent dinner with white nationalist Nick Fuentes and rapper Kanye West, while some other lawmakers have remained silent.
+Some Republicans have condemned former President Donald Trump's recent dinner with white nationalist Nick Fuentes and rapper Kanye West, while other GOP lawmakers have remained silent.

-After last Tuesday's dinner was reported in the media on Friday, Trump said that he did not know who Fuentes was, nor that West would be bringing him.
-Fuentes is a leading figure on the far-right who has spread antisemitic conspiracies, including denying the Holocaust.
+After last Tuesday's dinner was reported in the media on Friday, Trump said that he didn't know who Fuentes was, nor that West would be bringing him.
+Fuentes is a leading figure on the far right who has spread antisemitic conspiracies, including denying the Holocaust.
 West has also come under fire for his recent antisemitic comments.

 Trump's vice president and potential 2024 rival has called on the former president to apologize.